coherence-community/coherence-demo/README.md

 * `MAVEN_HOME` -- If `mvn` command is not set in your PATH variable, then set `MAVEN_HOME` directed to the `bin` folder of Maven installation and then add `MAVEN_HOME\bin` to your PATH variable list.

-### Coherence JARs
+### Coherence JARs (Grid Edition Only)

-You must have Coherence, Coherence-REST, and Coherence-JPA installed into your local maven repository.
-If not, execute the following commands with the version number of Coherence that you have installed in your configuration.
+If you are going to run using the Coherence Grid Edition, you must have Coherence, Coherence-REST, and Coherence-JPA installed into your local maven repository.
+If not, execute the following commands with the version number of Coherence that \you have installed in your configuration.

 For Linux/UNIX/Mac OS: